lorig135/docsstyleguide/User Actions.md

 - Noun: When is the point of this step?

 ## Press*
+- Verb: Press CTRL + C to stop the program.

+## Process
 - Verb: Press these keys to stop the program.
+- Noun: This process should complete soon.

+## Support*
+- Do not use as a verb; use as a noun or an adjective.
+- These examples refer to Customer Support:
+    - Noun: ForgeRock provides commercial support for the ForgeRock Identity Platform.
+    - Adjective: For supported components, containers, and Java versions, see the following:

 ## Program
 - Verb: Program the app.